swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

   func divided(by other: Self, _: ReportingOverflow)
     -> (partialValue: Self, overflow: ArithmeticOverflow)

-  /// Returns a tuple containing the high and low parts of the result of
+  /// Returns a double-width value containing the high and low parts of the
-  /// multiplying this value by an argument.
+  /// result of multiplying this value by an argument.
   ///
   /// Use this method to calculate the full result of a product that would
   /// otherwise overflow.
 Unlike traditional truncating multiplication, the
-  /// `multiplied(by:_:FullWidth)` method returns both the `high` and `low`
+  /// `multiplied(by:_:FullWidth)` method returns both the high and low
   /// parts of the product of `self` and `other`.
 The following example uses
   /// this method to multiply two `UInt8` values that normally overflow when
   /// multiplied: